 Australia has the second highest incidence of melanoma in the world.
 On average, 30 Australians will be diagnosed every day and one Australian dies from melanoma every six hours.
 It is the most common cause of cancer death in 20-39 year olds.
 Its incidence is also very high in the over 60s.
 Yet it is largely preventable and treatable if detected early.

-Melanoma Institute Australia (MIA) is the worlds’ leading melanoma research and treatment centre.
-The Institute is a national network of researchers and clinicians headquartered at the state of the art Poche Centre in north Sydney that works with affiliated groups out of a range of hospitals and universities.
-The Institute’s efforts are channelled into three streams of activity: treatment, research and education.
-Internationally, the MIA leads the way with its body of unique clinical trials, which have cured people with advanced melanoma.
-The MIA employs the world’s best melanoma oncologist, surgeon and pathologist.
+Melanoma Institute Australia (MIA) is a national network of researchers and clinicians headquartered in Sydney at the Poche Centre but with affiliated groups working out of a range of hospitals and universities.
+The Institute's efforts are channelled into three streams of activity: treatment, research and education.
+Internationally, MIA leads the way with its body of unique clinical trials which have cured some people with advanced melanoma.